Who Wants to Be a Millionaire (American game show): Audition process

 The syndicated version's potential contestants, depending on tryouts, were required to pass an electronically scored test comprising a set of thirty questions which had to be answered within a 10-minute time limit.
 Contestants who failed the test were eliminated, while those who passed were interviewed for an audition by the production staff, and those who impressed the staff the most were then notified by postal mail that they had been placed into a pool for possible selection as contestants.
 At the producers' discretion, contestants from said pool were selected to appear on actual episodes of the syndicated program; these contestants were given a phone call from staff and asked to confirm the information on their initial application form and verify that they met all eligibility requirements.
 Afterwards, they were given a date to travel to the show's taping facilities to participate in a scheduled episode of the show.
 Unlike its ABC counterpart, the syndicated version did not offer transportation or hotel accommodations to contestants at the production company's expense; that version's contestants were instead required to provide transportation and accommodations of their own.

-The syndicated Millionaire also conducts open casting calls in various locations across the United States to search for potential contestants.
-These are held in late spring or early summer, with all dates and locations posted on the show's official website.
-The producers make no guarantee on how many applicants will be tested at each particular venue; however, the show will not test any more than 2,500 individuals per audition day.
+The syndicated Millionaire also conducted open casting calls in various locations across the United States to search for potential contestants.
+These were held in late spring or early summer, with all dates and locations posted on the show's official website.
+The producers made no guarantee on how many applicants would be tested at each particular venue; however, the show would not test anymore than 2,500 individuals per audition day.

-In cases when the show features themed episodes with two people playing as a team, auditions for these episodes' contestants are announced on the show's website.
-Both members of the team must pass the written test and the audition interview successfully in order to be considered for selection.
-If only one member of the team passes, he or she is placed into the contestant pool alone and must continue the audition process as an individual in order to proceed.
+In cases when the show featured themed episodes with two people playing as a team, auditions for these episodes' contestants were announced on the show's website.
+Both members of the team had to pass the written test and the audition interview successfully in order to be considered for selection.
+If only one member of the team passed, he or she was placed into the contestant pool alone and had to continue the audition process as an individual in order to proceed.